pradyumn-ai/pradyumn-ai/README.md

 ## 💫 About Me

-As a Data Domain begineer with a strong passion for uncovering hidden stories in data and data technologies like Data Analystics as such I love how this can be leveraged to solve real world problems by extracting strategic insights from raw data with various tools available, With a background in engineering and hands-on professional experience, I bring a unique mix of analytical thinking, Problem Understandiing, and business acumen.
+As a Data Domain begineer with a strong passion for uncovering hidden stories in data with data technologies like Data Analystics as such I love how this can be leveraged to solve real world problems by extracting strategic insights from raw data with various tools available, With a background in engineering and hands-on professional experience, I bring a unique mix of analytical thinking, Problem Understandiing, and business acumen.

 ---